antzm/data-science/readme.md

 Another useful knowledge in Data Science, is a basic understanding of linear algebra.
 This includes matrices and understanding the calculations with matrices.

 Matrices calculations is an iportant part of data science, especially in the fields of machine learning and deep learning.
-For this reason, an essential understanding of those topics very udseful,
+For this reason, an essential understanding of those topics would very udseful.

 ## Python